wa0x6e/CakePHP-Memcached-Engine/readme.md

     Cache::config('default', array('engine' => 'Memcached'));

+### For CakePHP 2.5+

+As of CakePHP 2.5, this memcached engine will be included in the core by default.
+No installation required.

+### For CakePHP 2.0 and 2.1

+Since defining cache engine in a plugin is not supported yet on these version, you have to manually copy the *MemcachedEngine.php* file located the `Lib/Cache/Engine` directory to the `Lib/Cache/Engine` directory (create it if needed) in your `app` folder, and use it in your cache configuration :

+	Cache::config('default', array('engine' => 'Memcached'));

 ## Notes

 Binary protocol is disabled due to a Memcached [issue](https://github.com/php-memcached-dev/php-memcached/issues/21) with increment/decrement

 ## Changelog

+####Ver 0.8 (2013-09-04)

+* Minor code optimization
+* Throw a CacheException when trying to use authentication with Memcached extension installed without SASL support

+> **NOTE**: As of CakePHP 2.5, MemcachedEngine v0.8 will be included into the core.

 ####Ver 0.7 (2013-08-26)